NiravPatel-inventyv/Logic-Building/README.md

 ### HTML

 - **Assignment1**: Create a login and registration form with html and css which should toggle.
-- **Assignment2**: Create a dashboard which should show images which are fetched from javascript task.
+- **Assignment2**: Create a dashboard which should show images which are fetched from javascript task1.
 ### JavaScript

 - **Task1.js**: Write a logic to invoke IIFE and handle promise also fetch numbers of images from result.